-During your ride, it is recommended to stop at the Hang Mua mountain and try ascending its peak where you will find a belvedere at the top, offering a wonderful view on all Tam Coc and the seemingly endless rice fields.
+During your ride, it is recommended to stop at the Hang Mua mountain and try ascending its peak where you will find a belvedere at the top, offering a wonderful view of all Tam Coc and the seemingly endless rice fields.

 The former royal capital of Hoa Lu

-By bicycle or in vehicle, you can get to Hoa Lu, former royal capital of two feudal dynasties of Vietnam: Dinh and Le, from 968 to 1009 before King Ly Thay To appoints Hanoi as the new Vietnamese capital in 1010.
+By bicycle or in a vehicle, you can get to Hoa Lu, former royal capital of two feudal dynasties of Vietnam: Dinh and Le, from 968 to 1009 before King Ly Thay To appointed Hanoi as the new Vietnamese capital in 1010.
 Moreover, King Dinh Tiên’s temple is undoubtedly the most beautiful and unique remnant of Hoa Lu.
-Interesting to see as well, is the temple of the Emperor Le Dai Hanh, built on the former site of the royal palace of the capital Hoa Lu.
+Interesting to see as well is the temple of the Emperor Le Dai Hanh, built on the former site of the royal palace of the capital Hoa Lu.

 A rowing boat ride